Magpie-Pedals/asayake/README.md

 # Asayake

 Asayake is a static music player that is easy to self-host.
+It's designed for independent artists and collectives to self-host their music catalogues without involving any 3rd parties.

 ![screenshot](doc/screenshot.png)

+## Features
+- Easy to integrate into existing sites / apps
+- Works with your existing music library
+- Zero dependencies
+- No database or back-end
+- Very little boilerplate
+- 100% TypeScript
+- Supports GLSL shaders for visualizing audio

 Asayake works by taking a directory of albums containing MP3 files and cover art and automatically turning it into an organized static, web app.
 Think Spotify / Bandcamp for a personal / collective set of albums.
 > [!NOTE]